 The Sabaki campsite is located on the same breezy hill just 150 meters from the cottage.
 A grove of cashew trees affords shade, and washing and drinking water are provided in tanks.
 Showers and toilets are available at the Hotel.
 A guard is always on duty, although the area is very peaceful.

-For US$12.00 per day, travelers receive three traditional meals per day, including fish, ugali, vegetables, fruits, tea or coffee.
+Traditional meals are served, including fish, ugali (maize porridge), vegetables, fruits, tea or coffee.
 Beer, soft drinks, and juices are available and special meals and food items can be arranged.

 For reservations contact:

-Drop-ins are welcome and space is usually available at the cottage and always at the campsite.
+Drop-ins are welcome and space is usually available at the Hotel and always at the tented camp.

 Sabaki River Delta Hotel